Coworking Tour

 It had been something I’d thought about previously because I used to study architecture and I like the idea of creating spaces for people.
 I guess ultimately when I wanted that office for my last business it was more that I wanted a creative space rather than that I wanted to have a bunch of people to manage.
 Coworking is great because I get to create a space and not have to manage the people who work there.

 Anyway he said to me: “you need to do this,” and I think the same afternoon I had that conversation I went onto a real estate search website and saw this space not far from the first office.
-I looked at it and I knew straight away that I needed to do something.
-It all happened so quickly and I ended up closing the first office because we just moved everything here.
-There are a lot of coworking spaces in Kraków, and they all seemed to me to be very much kind of what my first office was; someone said I need an office space, I’ll take a bigger office, and then I’ll rent some desks out.
+I looked at it, and I knew straight away that I needed to do something.
+It all happened so quickly, and I ended up closing the first office because we just moved everything here.
+There are a lot of coworking spaces in Kraków, and they all seemed to me to be very much kind of what my first office was; someone said I need office space, I’ll take a bigger office, and then I’ll rent some desks out.
 So rather than it being kind of a clear idea of who they’re targeting, what they’re offering is sort of an ancillary service.

 Image for post

 Michal: I wouldn’t even say that, we weren’t really concerned about community, we were just like, how do we get more members?
 And I think that’s how we thought about things in the beginning, about just individual members.
-And that translates into how do we get butts into seats and therefore these butts are paying bills.
+And that translates into how we get butts into seats, and therefore, these butts are paying bills.
 And I think we just sort of saw our space as sort of a parking lot — the members were just cars and we just wanted to fill those spaces.
 But we really never thought about like the whole ecosystem at the beginning.

 It wasn’t until COVID, and once we started building relationships and friendships with our members, then we started seeing some of the magic that’s happening between them and just how much value they’re creating between themselves for the space.